What’s it take to get into Stanford, MIT, Harvard, the rest of the Ivy League, or other dream schools? It’s about pursuing the right extracurriculars

 But what does it take to get in?
 There’s a mountain of “advice” out there, often contradictory and often too vague or generic to be helpful.
 Most of all, this advice often comes from counselors who haven’t personally gained admissions into the Ivy League or another top school.

 I don’t say this to brag, but to point out that it’s much easier to preach something than it is to walk the talk.
 I’ve done the latter, so I know what’s realistic (and just how hard it is) for students.
 I can empathize with what students today are going through.
 But even then, I made many mistakes (because no one ever revealed to me what I should have been doing back then).
-These mistakes prevented me from achieving even higher, such as Stanford or Harvard, both of which rejected me.
 I wished someone had pointed these things out to me before it was too late, but now, I want to reveal those things to you throughout this guide.

 Truthfully, I think you already know what elite colleges want: